 Gary Cook - (Bass Fiddle)

 Since he was old enough to talk, Gary has been singing.
 At early age his family discovered what instrument he should play.
 When a fiddle tune or fast song would come on, Gary would find the nearest door facing and pretend it was a bass.
 It was at that point his family knew they had to buy him and the rest is history.
-Gary is a three time nominated SPBGMA Midwest Bass Fiddle Player of the Year.
+Gary is a three time nominated SPBGMA Midwest Bass Fiddle Player of the Year and a part of the 2001 SPBGMA Midwest Instrumental Group of the Year.
 He owes so much of his love of music to his late grandfather Lonnie Dunn, who was a staple around Midwest bluegrass festivals.
-Gary works as a high school social studies teacher and speech and debate coach.
+Gary works as a high school social studies teacher and scholar bowl coach.
 In his spare time, he loves to chase storms.
 He lives in Monett, MO.

 Steve Jordan - (Fiddle)